 With an even number of participants, in every other conversation turn, two participants have time to change roles.

 With odd numbers, it is similar, but in every turn one participant is changing role.
 Click on this graphic to see how 7 would work.
 Again, a new window should open — keep clicking.

-Conversations start at pre-defined intervals, with each turn being about a quarter of an hour, including time for participants to change tables.
 At the beginning of each conversation, the first minutes are taken up by both participants reading the other's brief.
 The participant in the position of the individual reads the initiative brief of the person at the same table, and the person who holds the initiative idea reads the individual brief of the person at the same table.

 After reading each other's briefs, the two participants start the conversation, focusing on finding an agreed role for the individual in the initiative.
 The individual seeks to agree a role that would best satisfy him or her, while the person representing the initiative seeks to agree a role that would contribute most value to their initiative.

 Participants as individuals should remember that their role is as a potential collaborator.
 As this is a learning exercise, not a recruitment event, individuals should respond as if they had no other commitments, and were able to devote any amount of time to this particular initiative.
-There is not time to play the roles either of customer/client of the initiative, or business advisor, except if it looks like the best agreed role is likely to be that of advisor.
+This is not the time to play the roles either of customer/client of the initiative, or business advisor, except if it looks like the best agreed role is likely to be that of advisor.

 Participants holding initiative ideas should remember that their role is to find out the best fitting role for the individual in the initiative, focusing on relevant experience and abilities, and not being distracted by other details of the individual's biography.
-There is not time for an initiative holder to act as a careers advisor or a counsellor to the individual.
+This is not the time for an initiative holder to act as a careers advisor or a counsellor to the individual.